zzhiyuann/academic-kickstart/content/en/home/experience.md

   date_end = "2019-11-01"
   description = """

-  * We propose a crowdsensing trend-based framework to accurately predict over-demand stations in bikesharing systems based on trend and effectively incentivize the users to help rebalancing bike based on the needs of the real world.
+We propose a crowdsensing trend-based framework to accurately predict over-demand stations in bikesharing systems based on trend and effectively incentivize the users to help rebalancing bike based on the needs of the real world.

-  * A paper ”A Crowdsensing Approach to Rebalancing Bike Based on Trend” is on work.
+  * Process the raw data from SQL database into temporal sequence with MySQL and Pandas.

+  * Propose an adaptive algorithm to extract the temporal pattern of the trend in bike stations innovatively.

+  * Conduct evaluation experiments of the paper, including the baselines and the BikeNet we proposed.

     """

 [[experience]]